Rigidity of non-renormalizable Newton maps: Branner-Hubbard-Yoccoz puzzles

 \section{Branner-Hubbard-Yoccoz puzzles}

-Newton maps of degree $d=2$ have two completely invariant (supper)attracting Fatou components and their Julia sets are quasi-circles.
-Theorem~\ref{th:conjugate} and Theorem~\ref{th:NILF} are obviously true.
-In the rest of this article, it is always assumed that $d\geq 3$ and that Newton maps are non-renormalizable.

-By a {\it{graph}} we mean a connected subset of $\widehat{\mathbb{C}}$, which can be written as the union of finitely many points (vertices) and finitely many open Jordan arcs (edges) such that any two of edges only touch at the vertices.
-A point $z\in G$ is called {\it{cut point}} with respect to $G$ if $ G\setminus\{z\}$ is disconnected.
+By a \emph{graph} we mean a connected and finite graph in $\olC$.
+Precisely, a graph is a connected set in $\olC$, which can be written as the union of finitely many closed arcs with their interiors pairwise disjoint.
+A point $z$ in a graph $G$ is called a \emph{cut point} (resp. \emph{non-cut point}) with respect to $G$ if the set $ G\setminus\{z\}$ is disconnected (resp. connected).
+It is useful to observe that all components of $\olC\setminus G$ are Jordan domains if and only if $G$ has no cut points.